Last updated on April 30th, 2019

 Class 4 Felonies

-As one example of an offense which behaves in this way, breaking and entering into certain vessels such as railroad cars, aircraft, or freight shipments is either a Class 3 or Class 4 felony depending on if a firearm was involved.
+As one example of an offense which behaves in this way, breaking and entering into certain vessels such as railroad cars, aircraft, or freight shipments is either a Class 3 or Class 4 felony depending on whether or not a firearm was involved.

-The court can punish a Class 4 felony with a prison sentence of anywhere from 2 to 10 years.
+The court can punish a Class 4 felony with a sentence of anywhere between 2 and 10 years of imprisonment.
 Additionally, the court may assign a fine of up to $100,000.

 A few of the most common Class 4 felonies include crimes such as:

 - Discharging a Firearm in a School – Willfully discharging a firearm on school property in Virginia counts as a Class 4 felony.